Four Feather Falls: Syndication

+Four Feather Falls was the first APF series to be fully networked on ITV, that is shown by all regional franchises of the network simultaneously.
 The series was repeated in some British TV regions on a sporadic basis up until 1968.
 In December 2004, it was announced that the rights had been acquired by Network, and it was released on three Region 2 DVDs in May 2005.
 It is the only Supermarionation series not yet released to DVD in North America as of January 2006.
 Sylvia Anderson wrote two British children's annuals based on the show, published by Collins in 1960 and 1961.
 The first book featured a short text story based on the pilot episode of the TV series.

-In other media
+Other media

 The show was adapted into comics form and published as an ongoing strip in Polystyle Publications' TV Comic.
-The Four Feathers Falls strip was drawn by Neville Main, and appeared from issue #439 (14 May 1960) until issue #564 (6 October 1962).
+The Four Feathers Falls strip was drawn by Neville Main, and appeared from issue No. 439 (14 May 1960) until issue No. 564 (6 October 1962).
+Sylvia Anderson wrote a Four Feather Falls annual.
+A tie-in board game was also released.